vrundaborisagar/datascience/CCA-LCA.md

 ~~~

 **What it does:**
-Calculates the **Pearson correlation coefficient** between each feature and the target.
-The top 10 features with the highest absolute correlation are selected.
+This part of the code finds the top 10 features in X that are most strongly related to the target variable y.
+These features are selected based on their absolute correlation values.

 ---
 These filter methods are: